 It sounds odd to say “good viruses” or to refer to them as “helpful,” but there are a surprising number of viruses created with the intent of being helpful.
-Generally speaking, most people view viruses strictly as being bad.
-However, by definition, a virus is simply a computer program that can replicate itself by modifying other computer programs.
-While typically these modifications have malicious intent, there are a few of these replicating programs designed to be helpful resulting in what could be considered as good viruses.
+Generally speaking, most people view viruses strictly as being evil.
+However, by definition, a virus is merely a computer program that can replicate itself by modifying other computer programs.
+While typically these modifications have malicious intent, there are a few of these replicating programs designed to be helpful resulting in what could be a good virus.

 We’ve talked about MagMac before, but to recap – upon taking over your screen, this virus will deliver a message of world peace and then promptly delete itself from the host computer.
 That’s it, nothing more, just a happy message promoting world peace.
-It might not be considered overly helpful but it certainly does not have any malicious intent.
+It might not be considered overly helpful, but it indeed does not have any malicious intent.

 The Ethics of Good Viruses